-The allocated amount is the Green Bond eligible portion of project proceeds and reported in US\$ millions.
+1 The allocated amount is the Green Bond eligible portion of project proceeds and reported in US\$ millions.

-The percentage shows the share of the total financing that is provided by WSSC Water.
-When a project is co-financed, this share could be used to apportion total results to WSSC Water.
+$^{^2}$ The percentage shows the share of the total financing that WSSC Water provides.
+This share could be used to apportion total results to WSSC Water when a project is co-financed.

-The disbursed amount is the amount of Green Bond proceeds expensed by project and reported in US\$ millions.
+3 The disbursed amount is the amount of Green Bond proceeds expensed by the project and reported in US\$ millions.

-ATTESTATION OF 2022 ANNUAL GREEN BOND REPORT
+ATTESTATION OF 2023 ANNUAL GREEN BOND REPORT